raghavrover/NxtTrendsShoppingApp/README.md

-In this project, I've built a **Nxt Trendz Online Shopping Website** by using React library and a few third party npm packages.
+In this project, I built a **Nxt Trendz Online Shopping Website** using React library and a few third-party npm packages.
 <br/>

 ### Design Files